Usually presents with fatigue, dyspnea, and lower extremity edema. Additional complaints may include abdominal distension and early satiety.

 PT declares that he has no competing interests.

-Dr Shahab A. Akhter and Dr Paul Tang would like to gratefully acknowledge Dr Kevin L. Greason, Dr Sorin V. Pislaru, and Prof. Thoraf M. Sundt III, the previous contributors to this monograph.
-KLG and SVP declare that they have no competing interests.
-TMS is an author of a reference cited in this monograph.
+Dr Shahab A. Akhter and Dr Paul Tang would like to gratefully acknowledge Dr Kevin L. Greason, Dr Sorin V. Pislaru, and Prof. Thoraf M. Sundt III, previous contributors to this topic.

 Assistant Professor of Medicine